 This post may contain affiliate links.
 Please read our disclosure policy.

-No need to worry about overcooking or undercooking.
-The dump-and-go method makes this an ideal option for busy families looking for a no-nonsense way to put a meal on the table for dinner tonight.
+There is no need to worry about overcooking or undercooking.
 Trust me, once you try these slow cooker ribs, you’ll wonder why you ever bothered with any other method.
-This slow cooker ribs recipe is absolutely delicious!

-- 1 rack back pork ribs: The star of the show, these pork ribs will become incredibly tender and flavorful after hours of slow cooking.
+- 1 rack of baby back pork ribs: The star of the show, these pork ribs will become incredibly tender and flavorful after hours of slow cooking.

 - Rub ingredients: Brown sugar, onion powder, black pepper, garlic powder, paprika—this spice rub adds layers of flavor to the ribs, complementing the barbecue sauce beautifully.